 Consult with CMS for instructions before completing this item.
-This field describes the status of a transition process at the point in time of submission.
-Relevant information in the planning phase will differ from information required to describe attainment of milestones.
+This field describes the status of a transition process at the point in

 To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
 The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
 Quote or summarize germane portions of the statewide HCB settings transition plan as required.